Variables

 The Meteor Settings editor has a maximum size limit of 1 MB (1024 KB).
 If your settings approach this limit, you'll see a warning.
 Settings that exceed 1 MB cannot be saved.
 Consider moving large configuration data to external services or databases if you're hitting this limit.

-Understanding Meteor Settings Structure
+Understanding the Settings Structure

 galaxy.meteor.com.env: Environment variables that Galaxy injects into your container.
 These become available via process.env in your server code.
 Common uses include MONGO_URL, MAIL_URL, ROOT_URL, and other service connection strings.